 Horror at Havels Cross

-A level 2 adventure written for Basic D&D (5e) with ghoulish entanglements.
+Similar in spirit to Lord of White Field, this level 2 adventure written for Basic D&D (5e) also has ghoulish entanglements.

 The Wolves of Welton